airtonix/computer-craft-github/README.md

 * *repo* [string]
 name of the repo, used construct the url and the name of the command alias.

+* *release_branch* [string]
+name of the branch that your package is released from. good practice is to use `master`

 * *init* [filename]
-The lua file which the alias will point at, if not present the alias will point at `/gists/package-name/main.lua`
+The lua file which the alias will point at, if not present the alias will point at `/usr/local/package-name/main.lua`

 The example above will cause `github install airtonix/my-package` to :
 * download the packge to `/tmp/github/my-package`
 * move `/tmp/github/my-package` to `/usr/local/my-package/`
 * create an alias `/my-package` pointing at `/usr/local/my-package/main.lua`

+## Updating

+	github update package-name

+## Todo

+proposed commands

+I intend to allow the `github` tool to use the following:

+* install
+	fetch repo and setup command alias
+* update
+	runs install again, fetching from latest version, overwriting any files
+* remove
+	removes package and alias